Ser Jaremy Rykker - by Ramon Ignacio Bunge

 Jaremy remained loyal to Aerys II Targaryen during Robert's Rebellion.
 After the Sack of King's Landing, he was given the choice by Lord Tywin Lannister between the Wall or immediate death.
-Both he and Ser Alliser Thorne joined the Night's Watch.
+Both Jaremy and Ser Alliser Thorne joined the Night's Watch.

 A Game of Thrones